armoriq/conmap/README.md

 ### Versioning

-Conmap still derives the packaged version from Git tags via `setuptools_scm`, but tags are now generated automatically by [autogitsemver](https://github.com/semver/auto-semver).
-The tool inspects commit history, decides the next semantic version, and emits a tag in `vX.Y.Z` form.
+Conmap derives its version from annotated Git tags via `setuptools_scm`.
+When you are ready to cut a release, create a tag such as `v0.2.0`; the version embedded in the build will match the tag.

 ## Configuration